 I have friends I’m willing to refer.
 Do you have a referral incentive?

-We encourage referrals as it is a large part of the way we expand our business, but we do not offer any specific referral incentives.
-If you have a friend that you believe could benefit from working with us, feel free to pass along our contact information.
+We encourage referrals as it is a large part of the way we expand our business, but we do not offer any referral incentives to avoid a conflict of interest.
+If you have a friend that you believe could benefit from working with us, be a good friend and let them know about us!